stefwalter/blog/content/cockpit/protocol-interaction.md

 Tags: cockpit, linux
 Slug: protocol-for-web-access-to-system-apis

+*Note: This post has been updated for changes in Cockpit 0.44 and later.*

 A Linux system today has a lot of local system configuration APIs.
 I'm not talking about library APIs here, but things like DBus services, command/scripts to be executed, or files placed in various locations.
 All of these constitute the API by which we configure a Linux system.
 In [Cockpit](http://cockpit-project.org) we access these APIs from a web browser (after authentication of course).

 How do we access the system APIs?
 The answer is the `cockpit-bridge` tool.
 It proxies requests from the Cockpit user interface, running in a web browser, to the system.
 Typically the `cockpit-bridge` runs as the logged in user, in a user session.
 It has similar permissions and capabilities as if you had used `ssh` to log into the system.